vatnz-dev/sops/docs/terminal/qtma.md

 Aircraft shall be issued either the `RNP Y (AR)` or `RNP Z (AR)` approaches.
 If a non-standard approach is requested, such as the `RNP F/G/H` or `VOR DME`, coordination shall occur with agreement required between QTWR and QTMA.

-Once in QTMA airspace arrivals may be descend to `FL150` and then `A100` to commence the approach.
+Once in QTMA airspace, arrivals may be descended to `FL150` and then `A100` to commence the approach.
 QTMA may clear aircraft straight down to `A100` where traffic permits.

 !!!
 Note
     Due to high mountainous terrain controllers shall avoid track shorten aircraft on the STAR.
 But may do so where needed for seperation with other traffic.